 Both Alison and Jean were instrumental in transitioning the functions of the former BC Clinical Research Infrastructure Network (BCCRIN) to create Clinical Trials BC under BC AHSN.

 Korin Yunker has been seconded from BC Cancer for a two-year term as Provincial Clinical Trial Management System (CTMS) Project Manager.
 She will manage a provincial initiative, led by Clinical Trials BC, to implement a single CTMS across multiple institutions.
 CTMS platforms help research teams streamline clinical trial activities by providing a centralized way to track and report on active studies, patient accruals, patient trial schedules and finance activities.
 Korin has worked in both public and private sector settings to implement database systems within the clinical research environment.
-A full biography can be found here.

 The operations team is available for consultation to all regions in BC.
 Team members are also focused on establishing and enhancing relationships with external organizational partners, with an eye to leveraging resources and collaborating towards shared goals.